-- On the Door/Drawer panel, set the Drawer Handle to Knob. - Click OK to close the dialog and apply your changes. - 3.
-With the Base Cabinet still selected, click the Copy/Paste 🛤 edit button, then: - Click and drag the Move edit handle downward on screen until the preview outline snaps directly below the existing cabinet. - Release the mouse button to create a copy of the original cabinet, as in the image below:
+- 5. On the DOOR/DRAWER panel, set the Drawer Handle Style as "Knob", then click OK to close the dialog and apply your changes. - 6.
+With the base cabinet still selected, click the Copy/Paste edit button, then:

+- Click and drag the Move edit handle downward on screen until the preview outline snaps directly below the existing cabinet. - Release the mouse button to create a copy of the original cabinet, as in the image below:

-For the next portion of this tutorial, the display of cabinet labels is turned off.
-To do this, select Tools> Display Options [2].
-In the Display Options dialog, locate the "Cabinets, Labels" layer, remove the checkmark in the Disp column, and click OK.
+In the next portion of this tutorial, the display of cabinet labels is turned off.
+To do this, select Tools> Display Options .
+In the Display Options dialog, locate the "Cabinets, Labels" layer, remove the check mark in the Disp column, and click OK.

-Next, a countertop for a breakfast bar can be created using a specially edited base cabinet.
+A countertop for a breakfast bar can be created using a specially edited base cabinet.